websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-structures-and-templates-by-using-the-rest-api.md

 | --- | --- |
 | $1 | Structure `id` |

-The JSON output shows two entries under the `items` section, one for each role:
+The JSON output shows two entries under the `items` section, one for each Role:

 ```json
     {